 Product isolation: V-107 and V-108 remain Closed throughout — these are product-side block valves that must stay shut during CIP to prevent cross-contamination.

-Tip: Use the "Filter Changing from Previous" filter to quickly see only the valves that change in each phase transition.
-This is invaluable during CIP recipe review to confirm that only the intended valves are actuated at each step.
+Tip: Use the "Filter Changing from Previous" filter to quickly see only the items that change in each phase transition.

 🔦 Highlighting Options